 A description of any review process developed.

-signature page of the local committee drafting the plan.
+A signature page of the local committee drafting the plan.

-Copies of the local plans should be filed with the originators of EAS messages and the primary station(s) as they are the entities that have entered into an agreement to create and forward certain emergency messages.
+Copies of the local plans should be filed with the originators of EAS messages and the primary station(s), as they are the entities that have entered into an agreement to create and forward certain emergency messages.

-In this State Plan, the outline of the local lans is listed by operational area.
+In this State Plan, the outline of the local plans is listed by operational area.
 These outlines will include:

 The Operational Area name